Kentucky-Lumber-Tongue&Groove.png

 Poplar:

-Our square edge poplar tongue and groove comes in widths of 3", 4" and 6”.
-This option is a (#2) or common grade option that looks killer on our customer's walls!
+Our square edge poplar tongue and groove comes in widths of 6” and 8”.
+This option is our Run of the Mill grade option that looks killer on our customer's walls!
 Many of our customers utilize our 1x8 poplar shiplap for that square edge look.
 If you would prefer the tongue and groove poplar in 1x6 or 1x8 with the square edge, message us for custom milling options and pricing for square edged tongue and groove.
-Below are some pictures of the 3" and 4".
+We also carry the square edge in our Benchmark Grade Poplar 1x8 tongue and groove.

 Cedar: